 What Is a HEPA Filter and How Does It Filter Air?

-HEPA filters were initially produced to safeguard scientists against radiation as they worked on the atomic bomb during World War II.
+HEPA furnace filters were initially produced to safeguard scientists against radiation as they worked on the atomic bomb during World War II.
 These fiberglass filters use intricate mesh that catches many contaminants.
 Today, these filters are typically seen in medical facilities, science labs and even houses.

 If you attempted to use a HEPA filter in your furnace, you’d potentially have issues having enough air from your vents.
 This is because your furnace’s blower motor isn’t designed to work with such a deep filter.